In the Philippines, the love for science – for knowledge – is in dire need of nurturing.

 (1) to help curb the spread of misinformation and “alternative facts” through witty, well-written, engaging, and carefully researched science articles;

-(2) to inspire a new generation of science practitioners to combat the “brain drain” that currently plagues the country; and
+(2) to inspire a new generation of Filipino science practitioners; and

-(3) to provide a platform for seasoned and aspiring writers alike to pursue science journalism, thereby helping to transform science journalism in the Philippines into a viable career track.
+(3) to provide a platform for seasoned and aspiring writers alike to pursue science journalism in the Philippines.

-It is our hope that FlipScience’s existence could someday inspire even just one student to take up a science-related course and become one of the 19,000 science practitioners that this country currently needs, or even just one writer to pursue the painfully underdeveloped field of science journalism in the Philippines.
+It is our hope that FlipScience’s existence could someday inspire even just one student to become one of the 19,000 science practitioners that this country currently needs, or even just one writer to become a science communicator in a country where better science communication is desperately needed.

-More than just becoming a platform for world-class science reporting for Filipino audiences, FlipScience aims to become an institution that can truly make a tangible, long-term difference in Philippine society.
+Beyond delivering quality science reporting for Filipino audiences, FlipScience aims to make a tangible, long-term difference in Philippine society.

 Mikael Angelo Francisco